Skip to contents

 link

-string; the link used to determine the inverse link for computing the (generalized) propensity scores.
-Default is "logit", which is used in the original description of the method by Graham, Pinto, and Egel (2012), but "probit", "cauchit", and "cloglog" are also allowed.
+the link used to determine the inverse link for computing the (generalized) propensity scores.
+Default is "logit", which is used in the original description of the method by Graham, Pinto, and Egel (2012), but "probit", "cauchit", "cloglog", "loglog", "log", and "clog" are also allowed.
+Note that negative weights are possible with these last two and they should be used with caution.
+An object of class "link-glm" can also be supplied.
+The argument is passed to quasibinomial().

 The stabilize argument is ignored.